ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Life..-The number of languages spoken in
+the world amounts to about 30G4.
+The ;
 inhabitants of the globe profess more
 than 1000 diße-| rent religions.
 The
 number of men is about equal to the